Maths

 Tell me about something you did that you are really proud of in Maths?

 Answers made reference to a variety of topics including: Adding fractions – I’m really good at that now!
 I can do shape names now.
 I’m an engaged learner in Maths and the other day I got a 1.
 I’m good at ratio and proportion now – it was really hard at first.
-I’m really good at short and long and putting thins in order (of size).
+I’m really good at short and long division and putting things in order (of size).
 I know my 7 times tables off by heart.
 I can do my sixes.